The UK’s leading resin flooring specialist

 All commercial kitchen floors should be fully capable of withstanding exposure to an expansive array of substances that vary in temperature.

 Fryers, grills, ovens – all of them can spew extremely hot oil onto the floor.
 Boiling liquids likely get spilt daily.
-Granular ingredients like sugar, flour, spices, salt, these can be abrasive to the floor surface.
+Granular ingredients like sugar, flour, spices, and salt can be abrasive to the floor surface.
 Lots of other kitchen equipment will also cause damage when dropped.
 Harsh solvents, detergents, degreasers – these can be ‘scrubbed’ in when the floor is cleaned.

 It’s the sort of environment that can easily cause the majority of commercial flooring materials to blister and indent, to crack and then peel back.
 This can result in costly repairs and much downtime.